brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 We do, however, face some additional challenges in this area when developing for mobile devices.
 Mobile users are likely going to be travelling in and out of connected areas, which means we must have a solid strategy for handling offline data.
 In this chapter, we'll go over techniques for detecting connectivity and how to persist application data at appropriate times regardless of a user's connection.

 ## Offline First
 Our empathy for offline users can be easily hampered by the high-speed internet we're likely connected to during development.
 To truly build with offline users in mind, develop your application as if it will never have an internet connection.
 See how your application looks on a device or in a simulator with wifi and cellular data turned off.
-It may be helpful to ask yourself the following questions while you're developing for offline use:
+It may be helpful to ask yourself the following questions while developing for offline use:

 - What UI will the user see?
 - What interactivity is still available to them?
 - Will their actions offline be reflected next time they are reconnected?

 ### Detecting Connectivity
-In order to provide a more seamless user experience regardless of connectivity, we must be able to determine the status of our user's connection.
-If a significant part of your application does not work offline, you'll want to make sure to indicate that to your users.
+In order to gracefully handle the transitions between online and offline states, we must be able to determine the status of our user's connection.

 While there are a number of tools available for detecting connectivity, some are unreliable or behave inconsistently across browsers.
-You may find it helpful to use a detection library such as [offline.js](http://github.hubspot.com/offline/docs/welcome/), which makes it easy to confirm the state of a user's connectivity and handle any events that occur when toggling between on and offline.
-This could mean updating data, or simply displaying more informative messaging.
+You may find it helpful to use a detection library such as [offline.js](http://github.hubspot.com/offline/docs/welcome/), which makes it easy to confirm the connection state and handle any events that occur when toggling between on and offline.
+This could mean updating data, or simply displaying more informative messaging. (i.e. if a significant part of your application does not work offline, you'll want to make sure to indicate that to your users.)

 offline.js tests connectivity by making an XHR request to load a `/favicon.ico` file by default.
 You can configure the file it checks for by providing a different URL in `Offline.options`: